coxedge/terraform-provider-coxedge/docs/resources/workload.md

 - `ports` (Block List) (see [below for nested schema](#nestedblock--ports))
 - `secret_environment_variables` (Map of String)
 - `slug` (String) - A workload's programmatic name.
 Workload slugs are used to build its instances names.
 - `timeouts` (Block List, Min: 1) - Can pass custom timeout while create / update.
-Example: create = "20m" / update = "20m"
+Example: create = "20m" / update = "20m" - such as "60m" for 60 minutes, "10s" for ten seconds, or "2h" for two hours

 ### Read-Only